kubideh/kubesearch/README.md

 4. Support basic ranked retrieval using term frequency
 5. Support phrase-search (searching for exact phrases which may include token separators)
 6. Index annotations, container names, images names, labels, and volume names
+7. Index DaemonSets
-7. Index arbitrary object fields
+8. Index arbitrary fields
 8. Make indexable fields configurable
+9. Index arbitrary resource types
-9. Use a treap
+10. Use a treap
+11. Consider supporting configurable policies in order to control access to the API (OPA)
+12. Consider vector space model for retrieval
+13. Release using homebrew

+## To do for v2.0

+1. Support kubesearch as an API extension
+2. Add a client that searches using the API extension 3.